-Former Justice John Paul Stevens says Kavanaugh should not serve on Supreme Court: Palm Beach Post
+Former Justice John Paul Stevens suggests Kavanaugh should not sit on Supreme Court

-Retired Supreme Court Justice John Paul Stevens said Thursday Supreme Court nominee Brett Kavanaugh does not belong on the nation's highest court, according to the Palm Beach Post.
+Retired Supreme Court Justice John Paul Stevens suggested Thursday he believes Supreme Court nominee Brett Kavanaugh should not sit on the nation's highest court.

-Stevens said Kavanaugh's performance during his testimony in front of the Senate Judiciary Committee changed his mind about Kavanaugh's suitability for the court, according to the report.
-He added the nominee lacks the temperament for the position, the Post reported.
+Stevens said during an event in front of a small crowd that Kavanaugh's performance last week during his testimony in front of the Senate Judiciary Committee caused him to change his mind about Kavanaugh's suitability for the court.

 Beaches